JackDanna/FogentRoleplayTemplate/README.md

 |  35  |        5        |      29      |            5            |   +1 Skill Point   |
 |  36  |        6        |      29      |            5            | +1 Attribute Point |

-## Player Character Creation for Campaign Play
+## Player Character Creation

 For first time Narrators/Players it can feel daunting to build a Player Character.
 Fear not, as you likely already have all the knowledge you need from the movies, shows, books, and other media you have watched through your life.
-In general, it is a good idea to keep all the Player Character's within a campaign the same Tier Of Play Level to keep things balanced.
+In general, it is a good idea to keep all the Player Character's within a campaign/one-shot the same Tier Of Play Level to keep things balanced.

 ### Step 0: Understand the Setting